|This Virginia Permit Practice Test|

 If you apply for a Virginia license and hold a valid driver’s license from another U.S. state, the knowledge exam is usually waived.
 The same applies if you are 19 or older and hold a valid license from Canada, Germany, France, or the Republic of Korea.

-Applicants with a license from any country other than Canada, Germany, France, or the Republic of Korea and who are 19 years or older, may convert their license to a Virginia license after successfully passing all tests.
+Applicants with a license from a country other than Canada, Germany, France, or the Republic of Korea and who are 19 years or older, may convert their license to a Virginia license only after successfully passing all tests.

 Failing the Knowledge Exam

-If you fail the exam and you are less than 18 years, you must wait a full 15 days before you can retake the exam.
-If you are 18 or older, you may re-take the exam earlier (next business day), but must pay an additional fee.
+If you fail the test and you are less than 18 years, you must wait a full 15 days before you can retake it.
+If you are 18 years or older, you can re-take it the next business day – but must pay an additional testing fee.

-If you fail the knowledge exam three times, you must complete the applicable knowledge component of a driver education course before you can take the test a fourth time.
+If you fail the knowledge exam three times, you must complete a driver education course before you can take the test a fourth time.
 The course must be part of driver education at a driver training school approved by DMV or the Department of Education.
-Driver improvement courses don’t meet this requirement.
+Note that driver improvement courses don’t meet this requirement!

-- Try to get test questions or answers before the exam.
+- Try to get test questions or answers before the test.

 - Give another person exam questions or answers.

-- Use a cell phone during the exam.
+- Use a cell phone or other electronic devices during the exam.